jondot/awesome-react-native/README.md

 - [react-native-html-to-pdf](https://github.com/christopherdro/react-native-html-to-pdf/) - Convert html strings to PDF documents using React Native
 - [react-native-html-webview](https://github.com/almost/react-native-html-webview/) - Display (possibly untrusted) HTML using a UIWebView in React Native.
 - [react-native-html](https://github.com/turingou/react-native-html/) - render html as react native custom elements
+- [react-native-htmltext](https://github.com/siuying/react-native-htmltext/) - Use HTML like markup to create stylized text in react-native.
 - [react-native-http](https://github.com/iktw/react-native-jwt/) - React native http
 - [react-native-hypertext](https://github.com/agentcooper/react-native-hypertext/) - React Native module to render hypertext (text with links)
 - [react-native-ibeacon](https://github.com/geniuxconsulting/react-native-ibeacon/) - iBeacon support for React Native.
 The API is very similar to the CoreLocation Objective-C one with the only major difference that regions are plain JavaScript objects.
 Beacons don't work in the iOS simulator.